Group Size: Maximum 12 passengers

 Day 18 - Chobe National Park

-Rise early this morning as you continue north to your camp on the banks of the Chobe River.
+Rise early this morning as you continue North to your camp on the banks of the Chobe River.
 This afternoon is set aside for exploring the Chobe National Park.
-Begin your exploration in 4X4 vehicles, which allows an up close and personal experience with the many Elephants that frequent the River in the afternoons.
+Begin your exploration in 4X4 vehicles, which allows you an up close and personal experience with the many elephants that frequent the river in the afternoons.
 The afternoon ends with a leisurely boat cruise and a meal served around the campfire.
+(BLD)

 Day 19 - Victoria Falls

-With the memories of your wildlife encounters firmly etched in your minds, cross the border in Zimbabwe this morning and travel the short distance to Victoria Falls.
-Today you will visit the spectacular Victoria Falls, also known by the local name of “Mosi-oa Tunya” (the smoke that thunders).
-While much of today is dedicated to viewing the mighty Zambezi River as it drops into the Batoka Gorge below, the bustling adventure town of Victoria Falls also offers a range of optional activities for those wanting a dose of adrenaline in the afternoon (at own expense).
+With the memories of your wildlife encounters firmly etched in your minds, you cross the border in Zimbabwe this morning and travel the short distance to Victoria Falls.
+Today you will visit the spectacular Victoria Falls at your leisure, also known by the local name of “Mosi-oa Tunya” (the smoke that thunders).
+While much of today is dedicated to viewing the mighty Zambezi River as it drops into the Batoka Gorge below, the bustling adventure town of Victoria Falls also offers a range of optional activities for those wanting a dose of adrenaline in the afternoon.
 For the more relaxed traveller there are craft markets and coffee shops on offer as well.
-Tonight enjoy an optional dinner out (at own expense), your guide will assist you to decide on the many options available.
-(B)
+(BLD)

-Day 20 - End of Cape Town to Victoria Falls Tour
+Day 20 - End of your Cape Town to Victoria Falls Small Group Tour

 With the many activities on offer in Victoria Falls, today is the perfect day for the adventure that most suits your style.
 Whether rafting the mighty Zambezi River or enjoying a flight over the Falls, this is your day to enjoy the many attractions on offer in Victoria Falls (at own expense).
 (B)